ycastonguay/MPfm/README.md

 If you want to deploy the iOS and Android versions to hardware devices, you'll need a valid Xamarin license.
 You can obtain a license [here](http://www.xamarin.com).

-The project doesn't contain any makefiles at the moment, they will be added later for the Linux and Mac platforms.
+The project doesn't contain any makefiles at the moment, they will be added later for the Linux and OSX platforms.

 Please use the [ProjectSync](https://github.com/ycastonguay/MPfm/tree/master/ProjectSync) tool (included on this repository) to synchronize desktop/iOS/Android project files before submitting any pull requests.